WMD-group/kgrid/README.md

 kgrid
 =====

 Generates a suitably converged **k**-point grid for solid-state quantum chemical calculations.

 Current status
 --------------

 * Acts on FHI-aims geometry.in file in the working directory
-* Target length cutoff of 10Å is coded into program

 * A **k**-point density is selected to satisfy this length cutoff, as described by Moreno & Soler (1992)[1]

-* Returns the **k**-point grid to standard output
+* This **k**-point grid is expressed as a number of samples in each lattice vector and passed to standard output

+* Implements optional arguments according to conventional GNU/POSIX syntax, including -h help option

+* Defaults to working directory and 10Å (generally well-converged for semiconducting or insulating materials)

 Short-term goals
 ----------------

 * Take input file and length cutoff as optional arguments
-* Default to working directory and 10Å (generally well-converged for semiconducting or insulating materials)

 * Support for VASP (delegated to Lee Burton)

 Long-term goals